kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 Looking at the output above, the first element of the keys array, `roleTransactionKey`, has three PrivateKey instances, and the second element, `roleAccountUpdateKey`, has one PrivateKey instance.
 And the last element of the array, `roleFeePayerKey`, has two PrivateKey instances.

-**Note**: Calling functions related to keyring ([caver.wallet.keyring](api/caver-wallet/keyring.md)) or wallet ([caver.wallet](api/caver-wallet/caver-wallet.md)) do not affect the actual Kaia blockchain platform (Kaia).
+**Note**: Calling functions related to keyring ([caver.wallet.keyring](api/caver-wallet/keyring.md)) or wallet ([caver.wallet](api/caver-wallet/caver-wallet.md)) do not affect the actual Klaytn blockchain platform (Klaytn).

 ### Adding Keyrings to caver-js <a href="#adding-keyrings-to-caver-js" id="adding-keyrings-to-caver-js"></a>

 You can use a keyring easily by using the in-memory wallet provided by caver-js.
-The following examples illustrate how to add a keyring to a wallet using a keyring instance and a keystore file generated by [Kaia Wallet](https://wallet.klaytn.com/).
+The following examples illustrate how to add a keyring to a wallet using a keyring instance and a keystore file generated by [Klaytn Wallet](https://wallet.klaytn.com/).

 ```javascript
 // test.js